slateci/slateci.github.io/_posts/2022-10-11-slate-cluster-upgrade-guide-1_24.md

 {% include alert/note.html content="If you encounter an error while performing these steps contact [the SLATE team](/community/) for further assistance." %}

-Run this command to get the version of Calico CNI:
+Run this command to get the version of Calico CNI currenlty installed:

 ```shell
  kubectl describe pod -n `kubectl get pods -A | grep calico | grep controller | awk '{print $1" "$2}'` | grep Image: | awk -F: '{print $3}'